Inga Landgré

-Inga Linnéa Landgré (born Lundgren; 6 August 1927) is a Swedish actress who has worked in theatre, television and films since the 1940s.
+Inga Linnéa Landgré (née Lundgren; 6 August 1927 – 31 July 2023) was a Swedish actress who worked in theatre, television, and films from the 1940s on.

 Early life and career

 Inga Landgré was born in Stockholm on 6 August 1927.
 Her father was a struggling musician whose alcoholism strained her parents' marriage.
 Her mother was a waitress.
-They divorced in the early 1930s, when she was only five years old.
+They divorced in the early 1930s, when Landgré was only five years old.
 She was an only child.
-She received her theatrical education in Calle Flygare Teaterskola and made her acting debut in 1944 at the Blanche Theatre as Anja in "Körbärsträdgården".
+She received her theatrical education at Calle Flygare Teaterskola and made her acting debut in 1944 at the Blanche Theatre as Anya in the Anton Chekhov play The Cherry Orchard.

-She started appearing in motion pictures around this time as well, starting with the 1943 film Ordet.
+Landgré started appearing in motion pictures around this time as well, starting with the 1943 film Ordet.
 In 1946, she starred in Crisis, Ingmar Bergman's directorial debut.

-Personal life
+Personal life and death

-Landgré was married to the Swedish actor Nils Poppe between 1949-1959.
+Landgré was married to the Swedish actor Nils Poppe between 1949 and 1959.
 The couple had two children together, of whom one also became an actress.
 In the 1960s, she acted as a courier for her friend Andreas Papandreou, who later became the prime minister of Greece, by delivering microfilm to Greece.

+Inga Landgré died on 31 July 2023, at the age of 95.

 Awards and honours

-She won the Guldbagge Honorary Award in 2011, but received it in January 2012.
+Landgré won the Guldbagge Honorary Award in 2011, but received it in January 2012.